10 things I wish I knew before I started my key account management program

 4. Use market data and client insights for strategic account planning

 At Beaton, clients consistently tell us how they use our research, data and insights to drive a sustained change program.
-Regularly gathering and analysing client success metrics ensures your KAM stays relevant and responsive.
-Implementing closed-loop feedback mechanisms—where client insights lead to measurable actions—brings the client in as an active participant in shaping their account plan.
+Data is your co-pilot in charting any new strategy.
+Regularly gathering and analysing client success metrics ensures your KAM program stays relevant and responsive.

 5. Start where your firm is at